remojansen/react-fetchable/README.md

 Loading data in React it is a very repetitive and tedious task.
 If that wasn't bad enough, the data contained in an HTTP response could be completely different from what we are expecting.

 The type-unsafe nature of fetch calls is particularly dangerous for TypeScript users because it compromises many of the benefits of TypeScript.

+You can read [***Data fetching in React the functional way powered by TypeScript, io-ts & fp-ts***](https://dev.to/remojansen/data-fetching-in-react-the-functional-way-powered-by-typescript-io-ts--fp-ts-ojf) fo find out more.

 ## Installation